DomFinta/sportisimo-test/readme.md

 DB
 --
-I userd adminer to manage DB.
+I used adminer to manage DB.
 Access it at `localhost:8000/adminer.php`

 Login to DB